Introducing

 Conforms & Cushions

-Non-compressive & protective, matches mechanical properties of nerve and accommodates post-op swelling
+Non-compressive & protective, matches mechanical properties of nerve and accommodates post-op swelling.

 Optimizes Recovery